A lovely rural Norfolk village, famous for its Castle and Priory

 Castle Acre takes its name from the castle built in the 12th Century by the Normans.
 Although now only its walls and ramparts remain, it attracts visitors all year round and offers splendid views of the surrounding Norfolk countryside.
 An ancient gateway arch, called the Bailey Gate, was the north gateway to the medieval town.

 In addition to the Castle and the Bailey Gate, visitors should see the beautifully maintained Castle Acre Priory, whose walled herb garden and the prior’s lodging give an insight into the life of this once powerful priory.
-This lovely village also has several tea rooms and a traditional village pub, plus some beautiful walks alongside the River Nar.
+This lovely village also has a tea room and a traditional village pub, plus some beautiful walks alongside the River Nar.

 We start our tour of Castle Acre by parking the car in the centre of the village, adjacent to the village green.
 You can usually find a spot and best of all, there is no parking restrictions and its free.
-Situated around the green and in the adjacent streets you will find plenty of pretty cottages, a few shops, a pub and a couple of tea rooms.
-The Barnfields for example, is a lovely tea shop, with a pretty rear garden and even a delicatessen where you can buy your own picnic.
+Situated around the green and in the adjacent streets you will find plenty of pretty cottages, a few shops, a pub and a tea room (Barnfields).

 The Village Sign